Seth141/Writer_unblock/README.md

 # Writer_unblock

-Command line interfacing with GPT-3.
+Straight-forward command line interfacing with GPT-3.

 Finding yourself stuck at a conceptual stage?